General Parking Rules

 Any portable storage containers, such as dumpsters or PODS, to be placed on a public street or sidewalks must be approved by the Public Works Department.
 If you would like permission to place a portable storage container on the street, contact the Public Works Department at 920-886-6240.

 Any approved dumpster must have reflective sheeting along the vertical edges of the dumpster or must be barricaded with cones with reflective sheeting.
 Approved dumpster locations not within valid parking stall locations will have additional barricading requirements.
 The City does not provide barricading materials; it is expected that the dumpster provider will provide or contract out any materials required.
-For more information, see City Ordinance 26-550(1)(f).
+For more information, see City Code 26-550(1)(f).